KelseyRMonson/KelseyRMonson/README.md

   <summary><b>Just for Fun</b></summary>

 - **🎻Musical Performances:**
-I'm a trained classical violinist and perform as a guest musician with several New York-based bands
+I'm a classically trained violinist and perform as a guest musician with several New York-based bands
   - **Ghostbound**
     - *And We Are Already At Sea*
       -   [Live at the Cutting Room Studio](https://www.youtube.com/watch?v=-6qBW1zFdoM)